nhs-r-community/quarto-report-nhs-theme/README.md

 In order to apply the NHS report theme to your Quarto report, you will need to update the YAML metadata at the beginning of your `.qmd` file.
 Follow these steps:

-a.
-Open your [Quarto report template](/report_template.qmd) in R-Studio.
+- Open your [Quarto report template](/report_template.qmd) in R-Studio.

-b.
-Locate the YAML metadata section at the beginning of the file, enclosed by `---` lines.
+- Locate the YAML metadata section at the beginning of the file, enclosed by `---` lines.

-c.
-Add the `css` option under the `html` output format, and set its value to the path of the [NHS report theme](/NHS_report_theme.css).
+- Add the `css` option under the `html` output format, and set its value to the path of the [NHS report theme](/NHS_report_theme.css).

 ```yaml
 ---